vassalloef/vassalloef.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a senior from Argentina studying physics and math.
-With three years of experience in experimental and theoretical physics research, my interests are in particle phenomenology beyond the standard model.
-My latest project, for my senior thesis, is focused on rotating Q-balls.
+I am an incoming PhD student from Argentina studying theoretical physics.
+With over three years of experience in experimental and theoretical physics research, my interests are in particle phenomenology beyond the standard model.
+My latest project, for my senior thesis, was focused on rotating Q-balls.
 {style="text-align: justify;"}